DilrajS/FlashAI/README.md

 - Establishing direct integrations with educational platforms for seamless note and material import, enhancing the study experience.

 ## Contributing & Contact
 We welcome contributions, feedback, and suggestions to improve FlashAI further.
-Reach out to us at [your contact email] for any collaboration or inquiries.
+Reach out to us at [FlashAI.info@gmail.com] for any collaboration or inquiries.

 ## Stay Updated
 For the latest updates and feature releases, follow our journey on [GitHub](https://github.com/DilrajS/FlashAI).